 You can also get around the issue completely by using a flexible shaft accessory with the tool: the flex shaft handle is thinner than most cutoff discs, which allows the cutting edge to hit the shaft before the handle.

 – needs a jig

 Method 3: Hack Saw

-Carbon arrows can also be cut with the plainest of cutting tools which most people would have: a hack saw.
-A hack saw is certainly not the optimal tool for the job, but will, with enough care, make a decent cut.
+Carbon arrows can also be cut with the plainest of cutting tools: a hack saw.
+A hack saw is certainly not the optimal tool, but will make a decent cut with enough care.

-The key to success with a hack saw is picking the finest blade you can find, guiding the blade along a square block, and using very light pressure.
+The key to success with a hack saw is to pick the finest blade you can find, guide the blade along a square block, and use very light pressure.